menu

 Real Estate Prices & Overview

-McAlester Northwest is a suburban neighborhood (based on population density) located in McAlester, Oklahoma.
+McAlester Northwest is a rural neighborhood (based on population density) located in McAlester, Oklahoma.

 McAlester Northwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the McAlester Northwest neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the McAlester Northwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics